ALEHACKsp/LobbySimulatorCompanion/README.md

    If you want to avoid having to select the network device IP every time you start the app, edit loop.settings.ini and change the autoload value to 1.

-# What's the current status?
-I'm releasing beta versions, so expect to encounter some bugs, and there's a possibility that there can be some minor changes.

 ## How does it work?
 LOOP uses a packet capture library to detect STUN packets from any peer-to-peer connection in order to determine who you're connected to and get ping from.
 It also uses an encrypted file for storing user-provided data.